yargs/yargs/docs/advanced.md

 ### Handling async errors

-By default, when an error occurs in an during an async parse, yargs will exit with code `1` and print the help message.
+By default, when an async error occurs within a command yargs will exit with code `1` and print a help message.
 If you would rather Use `try`/`catch` to perform error handling, you can do so with the setting `.fail(false)`: